-b) Bidders must meet the listed requirements, by marking comply, demonstrating that they will be able to meet the requirements.
-Should a bidder fail to meet one or more of the listed requirements by marking comply, the bidder will be disqualified and not be considered for further phases/stages of evaluation.
+Bidders must meet the listed requirements, by marking comply, demonstrating that they will be able to meet the requirements.
+Should a bidder fail to meet one or more of the listed requirements by not marking comply on the table below, the bidder will be disqualified and not be considered for further phases/stages of evaluation.